List of NFC champions

 The National Football Conference (NFC) is one of two conferences within the National Football League (NFL), the American Football Conference (AFC) being the other.
 Prior to 1970, there were two separate professional football leagues, the National Football League and the American Football League (AFL).
 In 1970, the AFL merged with the NFL.
-As part of the merger, the former AFL teams, plus three former NFL teams (the Baltimore Colts, the Cleveland Browns and the Pittsburgh Steelers), were placed into the AFC.
+As part of the merger, the former AFL teams, plus three former NFL teams (Baltimore Colts, Cleveland Browns, and Pittsburgh Steelers), were placed in the AFC.
 The remaining former NFL teams were placed in the NFC.
-As of the 2020 season only the Detroit Lions have not won an NFC championship.
+As of the 2024 season only the Detroit Lions have not won an NFC championship.

 Background

 The NFC champion is not necessarily the team with the best record in the regular season.
 Rather, the champion is decided by the NFC Championship Game as part of the post-season playoffs involving the teams with the best regular season records.
 The Dallas Cowboys won the first two NFC championships, in 1970 and 1971.
 No team has won more than two consecutive NFC championships.
 The Cowboys won two consecutive NFC championships three times (1970–1971, 1977–1978, 1992–1993).
 The Minnesota Vikings (1973–1974), Washington Redskins (1982–1983), San Francisco 49ers (1988–1989), Green Bay Packers (1996–1997), and Seattle Seahawks (2013–2014) have also won two consecutive NFC championships.